voanhhieu10250/RevisionApp/README.md

 - Use fast-xml-parser for parsing html
 - Add an array in mainWindow to store keys of the data when adding data to the hash table.
 - Keep things simple.
 Just build this app like the java app that I have built.
+- Use showdown for the card's body.
+So that user can decide the size of the text

 ## Start